davidrynn/intro_node/introToNode.md

 For those coming from other languages, this programming paradigm may look odd, but it can be very powerful, in terms of conserving lines of code.

-Here's another way we code have written the same code:
+Here's another way we could have written the same code:

 ```